2021 – ABC’s of the N2E (download PDF)

 GET A RATING

-To get a rating for your boat, you need to have a rating certificate from the Performance Handicap Racing Fleet (PHRF) or the Offshore Racing Rule (ORR) for monohulls, or the Ocean Catamaran Racing Association (ORCA) for multihulls.
-Exceptions are for One-Design and Unlimited class entries.
-PHRF issues ratings for all of the PHRF boats that participate in the Race, US Sailing issues certificates for ORR and ORCA provides NOSA with an Official Ratings List for ORCA boats.
+To get a rating for your boat, you need to be a member of the Performance Handicap Racing Fleet (PHRF), or the Ocean Catamaran Racing Association (ORCA).
+This applies to all racers, (except for One-Design and Unlimited classes).
+PHRF issues the Rating for all of the PHRF boats that participate in the Race.
+ORCA provides NOSA with an Official Ratings List for ORCA multihulls.

 GET A SAIL NUMBER

 You need to have a sail number for your boat.
 If your boat doesn’t have a sail number, contact Southern California Yachting Association (SCYA) to get one.
 If you are from out-of- state or out-of-country, you can obtain your sail number from your local or National Authority.

 PICK A COURSE

 N2SD is the new for 2021 longer race to San Diego, now around the Coronado Islands

 Read the Notices of Race (NORs) for each, for details.